n2ygk/sdrtrunk-wiki/Playlist-Editor.md

 * **Traffic Channel Baseband I/Q (.wav)** - same, for traffic channels.
 * **Traffic Channel Demodulated Bitstream (.bits)** - same, for traffic channels.
 * **Traffic Channel MBE Audio COCDE Frames (.mbe)** - same, for traffic channels.
+***

 ## Aliases
+Aliases provide a powerful way to assign textual meaning to a variety of numbers and identifiers you encounter in radio communications like talkgroups and radio IDs.
+You can assign aliases to multiple sets of identifiers and identifier value ranges.
+For example, if you want to alias an entire fire station and all of their radios, you can create an alias and add the talkgroup for the fire station and also add each of the individual radio IDs used by the members of the fire station.

+Aliases can be coupled with responses and actions such as recording, streaming or muting audio for the alias.
+Alias actions allow you to specify responses that should happen when the alias is active, such as Beep the computer, play a sound clip, or run a computer script where your imagination is the only limit to the scope of the response.

+### Alias List
+Aliases are organized in sdrtrunk using a concept of alias lists.
+An alias list groups a set of aliases and indicates that each of those aliases will be used as a set.
+When you setup a channel configuration for decoding, you can then select the alias list name to use for that channel.
+Each of the aliases that belong to the alias list will then be used by the decoder channel to assign meaning, responses and actions to identifiers generated during decoding.

+You normally create one alias list for each channel configuration in your playlist.
+However, if you have several channel configurations that are all part of the same system, you can share a common alias list across all of these channels.
+Alias lists provide a convenient way to organize your aliases and assign them to your channel configurations.

 There are three ways to view and edit aliases:
 * **[View By: Alias](Playlist-Editor#view-by-alias-editor)** - view aliases in an alias list and edit individual aliases.
 * **[View By: Identifier](Playlist-Editor#view-by-identifier-editor)** - view each of the identifiers and aliases,